 Still, I really like POLST, and discuss POLST forms with virtually all the older adults and families that I work with.
 In California, POLST has largely replaced the pre-hospital DNR forms that some older adults used to have.

-Furthermore, a study published last month confirmed that in Oregon, where the POLST approach was first pioneered, POLST forms have helped get end-of-life wishes honored more often.
+Furthermore, a study published in 2014 confirmed that in Oregon, where the POLST approach was first pioneered, POLST forms have helped get end-of-life wishes honored more often.
 (The New Old Age Blog published a related post recently, titled “When Advance Directives Are Ignored.”)

 If you’re caring for a frail older person and you live in one of the many states with a POLST program — click here to find out if your state has POLST — I highly recommend you incorporate this tool into your loved one’s advance care planning.
 In most cases, a surrogate medical decision-maker can complete a POLST form.